DSpace/RestContract/epersongroups.md

 ### Remove an EPerson from a parent Group

-**DELETE /api/eperson/groups/<:groupuuid>/epersons**
+**PUT /api/eperson/groups/<:groupuuid>/epersons**

-_Unsupported._ At this time, we do not support removing all epersons in a single request.
+_Unsupported._ At this time, we do not support removing or replacing all epersons in a single request.
 Please use `DELETE /api/eperson/groups/<:groupuuid>/epersons/<:epersonuuid>` to remove the epersons one by one.

 **DELETE /api/eperson/groups/<:groupuuid>/epersons/<:epersonuuid>**